Idil Ugurluoglu (she/her/Idil), MS

 email: awhitman@bsu.edu

-Alex is a scholar-activist, sexuality educator, and first-year doctoral student in the Ph.D. program at Ball State University.
+Alex is a scholar-activist, sexuality educator, and second-year doctoral student in the Ph.D. program at Ball State University.
 With a background in TV development, she shifted to the mental health field where she provided research support for a sexual psychophysiology lab, contributing towards research in sexual functioning and sexual violence labels.
 She then developed programming and curriculums in sexuality education, sex therapy, and ethical non-monogamy for an organization training mental health professionals in sexuality topics.
 She has a passion for provocative and honest dialogue about sexuality and culturally responsive counseling.
-Her current research interests include but are not limited to, the intersections of culture and sexuality, destigmatizing individuals on the LGBTQIA+ spectrum, neurodivergence, diverse relationship structures, and kink/BDSM.
+Her current research interests include but are not limited to, the intersections of culture and sexuality, destigmatizing individuals on the LGBTQIA+ spectrum, neurodivergence, audio erotica, and identity development.

 If you’re interested in her sexuality educator work, check her out on Zillennial Therapy!